-Generally, liability insurance is offered in two ways: single combined limit and split limit.
+Liability insurance in general is offered in two ways: single combined limit and split limit.
 This holds true for property damage liability insurance as well.

 Single combined limits offer you a set amount of coverage.
 This coverage will pay for bodily injuries and property damage.
-How much you wish to allocate for each of these is entirely up to you.
+So, the amount you wish to allocate for each of these is entirely up to you.

-Split limit policies offer you a coverage amount that your insurer sets.
-The insurer is in charge of how much the policy will pay for bodily injuries and property damage in an accident.
+Split limit policies offer you a coverage amount that is set by your insurer.
+The insurer determines how much the policy will pay for bodily injuries and property damage in an accident.

 Types of Property Damage Liability

 There are two commonly known types of property damage liability insurance.
 These are actual cash value and stated value policies.

-Actual cash value insurance covers damages by taking the difference between what it costs to repair your vehicle or property.
-It also takes into consideration the depreciation of a part damaged in an accident.
+Actual cash value insurance covers damages by taking the difference between what it costs to repair your vehicle or property minus the depreciation of the damaged or stolen asset at time of loss.

 On the other hand, stated value insurance reimburses you for replacing the damaged property with new parts no matter how much the part depreciates over time.

-This type of policy is advantageous if you live in an area with minimal or no traffic laws.
-It can act as another layer of protection from those who may not have cheap full coverage insurance for their vehicle.
+Remember that this type of policy can act as another layer of protection from those who may not have cheap full coverage insurance for their vehicle.

 Cost of Property Damage Liability Insurance in 2023

-The amount you need depends on the value of the car and how much money you’re willing to risk losing in a lawsuit if your negligence results in a person’s injury.
-Changes to this kind of policy depend entirely upon what state you live in; so, it’s important to check with your local DMV about requirements within your area before choosing a car insurance company.
+Furthermore, the amount you need also depends on how much money you’re willing to risk losing in a lawsuit if your negligence results in a person’s injury.

-Furthermore, the overall cost of your property damage liability insurance will increase if your coverage limits are higher.
-As per Value Penguin, the average minimum coverage requirements per state ranges from $5,000 to $25,000.
+The overall cost of your property damage liability insurance increases along with your coverage limits.
+As per Value Penguin, the average minimum coverage requirements per state range from $5,000 to $25,000.
 Based on these coverage limits, the premium for six months averages from $68 to $73 per month.